 All staff from participating care homes will be invited to attend up to two AFC events, attendance to these events will be voluntary but care home managers will be asked to encourage staff to attend.

-NHS Falls leads who have provided training to participating care homes as part of their role will be contacted by the central research team and asked to take part in a single focus group.
+NHS falls leads who have provided training to participating care homes will be contacted by the central research team (Nottingham) and asked to take part in a single focus group.

 Eligibility criteria